secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/req-overview.md

 **Purpose**: The Talent Acquisition Process Framework provides guidance on the hiring process for the talent acquisition team, hiring manager, and hiring team to efficiently hire top talent and create a positive candidate experience when it comes to hiring to a REQ.

-**Variations**: It’s understood that variations to the process may occur given particular situations that make sense to a specified hiring team or need.
+**Variations**: It's understood that variations to the process may occur given particular situations that make sense to a specified hiring team or need.

 The communicated Talent Acquisition Process Framework specifically focuses on approved REQs and candidates who are moving forward.
 It is understood that candidates who will be [declined will be done so in a timely and respectful manner]({{< ref "interviewing#rejecting-candidates" >}}).